weiijiie/peggle/README.md

 sliders controls the scale of the selected peg.
 Slide the slider to scale the peg from 1x the area to 2.5x the area.

+### Scrolling Levels

+In the level designer, click on the downward arrow at the bottom of the screen to pan downwards and extend the height of the level.

 ## Bells and Whistles

 ### Sound and music